... for clients

 What we do

-We support and encourage research across the counselling professions by:
+We support, encourage and undertake research across the counselling professions by:

 - providing a research enquiry service and guidance documents for those starting out in research or who wish to refresh their skills

 - running practice research networks (PRNs) to bring together practitioners, trainers and researchers to engage in research and evaluation